 The idea is to aim low.
 Do a little bit less than you think you’re capable of.
 Set a routine and stick to it and try to make sure the amount of time you need to recover is always less than 24 hours.
 Over time, you should find that you become capable of longer periods of activity, requiring shorter breaks.

-It seems a bit mad to say to somebody who is bed ridden that they can slowly increase their activity levels, but for me, personally, it really did work.
-And I honestly haven’t been in such a severe position that I wasn’t able to do that, so I’m really sorry if you’re reading this and that’s not a solution for you.
+It seems a bit far fetched to say to somebody who is bed ridden that they can slowly increase their activity levels, but for me, personally, it really did work.
+I personally haven’t been in such a severe position that I wasn’t able to do that, so I’m really sorry if you’re reading this and that’s not a solution for you.
 I can’t even imagine how tough that must be.

-One of the most interesting things that came up during my sessions, and something that I have found to be extremely true both before and since are that things other than sleep drain recharge our energy levels.
+One of the most interesting things that came up during my sessions, and something that I have found to be extremely valuable to think of since, are that things other than sleep drain recharge our energy levels.
 If you suffer from CFS, you know that sleep doesn’t really refresh you anyway.

 Emotionally draining events and situations drain our energy, daily tasks drain our energy, exercise drains our energy, and so do worrying thoughts.

 Worrying that we haven’t done everything we need to or are supposed to.
 Worrying that we aren’t as much fun as we used to be.
 Worrying about letting people down.

 It’s hard to rest when you’re thinking about all the things you feel you ought to be doing, so this makes sense.
 It was hammered home that when I made time for rest, I had to make sure it was actually restful.
 Not just sitting around worrying.